mattrussi/gitlab-com-runbooks/docs/tutorials/how_to_use_flamegraphs_for_perf_profiling.md

 6c3e258d4c544155  [unknown]               ([unknown])
 ```

-The top stack frame shows the currently executing function, and the bottom few stack frames show the generic entry point for the program.
+The top stack frame shows the currently executing function (`dictFind`), and the bottom few stack frames show the generic entry point for the program.
 As mentioned earlier, all C programs start with a function named `main`.
 The bottom 2 frames in this stack trace are generic, and the `main`
 frame is the earliest part of the stack that is specific to the program we are tracing (redis-server).